-Many people choose to become an au pair to extend their travels and supplement their language learning.
-Josh agress that work as an au pair is “the best way to explore a culture and to see other countries in Europe without breaking too much of the bank.”
+Many people work as an au pair to extend their travels and supplement their language learning.
+Josh agrees that work as an au pair is “the best way to explore a culture and to see other countries in Europe without breaking too much of the bank.”

 Work as an au pair isn’t a permanent position for most people, but a way to extend travels and stay abroad longer.
-Josh plans to use his savings to continue backpacking through Europe for 3 or 6 months after his first contract ends, then sign up for one more sitnt in Germany to complete his language courses before he heads home.
+Josh plans to use his savings to continue backpacking through Europe for 3 or 6 months after his first contract ends, then sign up for one more au pair stint in Germany to complete his language courses before he heads home.